uche789/understanding-web-development/network.md

 ## gRPC

-gRPC is a high performance Remote Procedure Call (RPC) that allows communication betweens services in and across data centers.
+gRPC is a high performance Remote Procedure Call (RPC) implemented on top of HTTP/2.
+It allows communication betweens services in and across data centers.

 ### Further reading(s)